SawkaDev/pdf-builder-dnd/README.md

-# DragDrop PDF Builder
+# PDF Builder - Drag and Drop

 ## About

-DragDrop PDF Builder is a powerful and intuitive web application that allows users to create professional PDFs using a simple drag-and-drop interface.
+DragDrop PDF Builder is an intuitive web application that allows users to create professional PDFs using a simple drag-and-drop interface.
 Design your documents with ease, customize them to your needs, and export high-quality PDFs in seconds.
+This project was intended to familirize myself with how real-time websites, interactive builders and drag and drop applications are implemented.

 ## Test It Out

-You can test out the DragDrop PDF Builder [here](#).
+You can test out the PDF Builder [here](https://pdf-builder-dnd.vercel.app/).

 ## Features